dsu-effectiveness/dsu-effectiveness.github.io/index.md

 ---
-title: DSU Office of Institutional Effectiveness
+title: Home
-subtitle: DataBlaze Resources and Documentation
+#subtitle: DataBlaze Resources and Documentation
 #These are "clean" theme items.
 #layout: page
 #callouts: home_callouts
 #show_sidebar: true
 layout: default
+nav_order: 1
 ---

 # The Website

-Hello world.
-And Amy.
+This site is designed to facilitate knowledge-sharing and easy access to reference materials for the Dixie State University Office of Institutional Effectiveness.